-Prostate Cancer UK (see page 131 for contact details) provides an information pack for black men aged 45 and over who are concerned about their risk.
-It gives advice on talking to your GP about your risk of prostate cancer, to help you to decide whether to have tests.
+Prostate Cancer UK provide an information pack for black men aged 45 and over who are concerned about their risk.
+They give advice on talking to your GP about your risk of prostate cancer, to help you to decide whether to have tests.
+See page 117 for details on how to contact them.